ddnet/ddnet/README.md

     git clone --shallow-exclude=included-libs https://github.com/ddnet/ddnet

-To clone the libraries if you have previously cloned ddnet without them:
+To clone the libraries if you have previously cloned DDNet without them:

     git submodule update --init --recursive

 Building on Linux and macOS
 ---------------------------

-To compile DDNet yourself, you can follow the [instructions for compiling Teeworlds](https://www.teeworlds.com/?page=docs&wiki=compiling_everything).
-Alternatively we also support CMake, so something like this works:
+To compile DDNet yourself, execute the following commands in the source root:

     mkdir build
     cd build